 In other words:

-Your sitemap states: “This page is significant adequate to get it into our sitemap.”
+Your sitemap states: “This page is significant enough to get it into our sitemap.”
 But when Googlebot lands on the page, they get blocked.